yeti/best-practices/JavaScript/setup.md

 This guide will help you set up a new JavaScript project that:

-- Is meant to be a f/e client - not a full fledged web application, no database, and not a lot of server logic.
+- Is meant to be a f/e client - not a full fledged web application, no database, and no server logic.
 - Redux to manages the User/Application State, and is the single-source of truth of app state.
 - Supports Unit and Acceptance Testing out of the box.
 - Stops most bugs in the IDE, before code is compiled, increasing Developer efficiency.